einarwh/escher-workshop/README.md

 The key to solving this task is to exploit the magical self-fitting nature of the picture.
 We know that when the box changes, the rendering changes also.
 So to turn the picture, all you need to do is turn the box - the picture has no choice but to follow along!
 It's poor ol' George all over again.
 So you should open `Box.elm` and define a function `turnBox` there that handles the box-turning, and then have your `turn` function call `turnBox`.

 But how do you turn the box?
 Well, first off, you don't really turn the box.
+That is, you don't mutate the box you're given.
 You create _another_ box that is turned when compared to the original.
 You'll want the `a` vector of the new box to point to the bottom right corner of the original box.
 (You can create that vector by adding the original `a` vector and the original `b` vector together.)
 The `b` vector needs to point straight up, just like the original `c` vector.
 And finally, the `c` vector should point to the left, in the exact opposite direction as the original `b` vector.

 That's a lot of words for something quite simple.
 Summarized in terms of vector arithmetic, we have this:
 ```